4lowtherabbit/4lowTheRabbit.github.io/blogs/2018/11/CaseStudy.md

 Actually **Retry** is an important design pattern. [https://docs.microsoft.com/en-us/azure/architecture/patterns/retry](https://docs.microsoft.com/en-us/azure/architecture/patterns/retry)
 >An application that communicates with elements running in the cloud has to be sensitive to the transient faults that can occur in this environment.
 Faults include the momentary loss of network connectivity to components and services, the temporary unavailability of a service, or timeouts that occur when a service is busy.

-Similarily, applications that connect to a cloud service such as Azure SQL Database should expect periodic reconfiguration events and implement retry logic to handle these errors instead of surfacing these as application errors to users.
+Similarly, applications that connect to a cloud service such as Azure SQL Database should expect periodic reconfiguration events and implement retry logic to handle these errors instead of surfacing these as application errors to users.

 [https://docs.microsoft.com/en-us/azure/sql-database/sql-database-troubleshoot-common-connection-issues#steps-to-resolve-transient-connectivity-issues](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-troubleshoot-common-connection-issues#steps-to-resolve-transient-connectivity-issues)